-Ron Perlman returns as denizen of hell who works secretly for the US government.
-His team of paranormal investigators are called in after Prince Nuada (Luke Goss) - who lives in a parallel unseen world - attempts to reclaim all the pieces to a crown which will allow him to command an invincible army.
-Nuada’s ultimate aim being to reclaim the world from humans.
+Ron Perlman returns as the loveable demon who works for a secret agency defending the world against paranormal threats.
+His team of investigators are called in after an exiled elf prince (Luke Goss) attempts to reclaim the pieces of a crown which will allow him to command an invincible army and overthrow the human race.
 Can Hellboy stop him?

-Guillermo Del Toro has a wonderful gift for creating imaginary worlds and rendering them on screen.
+As he’s shown throughout his career, Guillermo Del Toro has a wonderful gift for creating imaginary worlds.
 And there’s plenty of his artistic hallmarks on screen where mechanical objects can become organic, living, breathing things.

-While it is has a great blend of imaginative fancy, humour and action, it does still have flaws.
-The script can find no useful role for Hellboy’s colleagues in the Paranormal Investigations unit.
-Selma Blair as Liz Sherman has absolutely nothing to do in the film as does Doug Jones as Abe Sapien.
+While the film has a great blend of imagination, humour and action, there are flaws.
+The script can find no useful role for Hellboy’s colleagues (played by Selma Blair and Doug Jones) in the Paranormal Investigations unit.

-But this is to nit pick.
-Colourful and imaginative, entertaining throughout, Hellboy II is a film which wears its many qualities lightly.
+But this is nit-picking.
+Colourful, imaginative, and entertaining throughout, Hellboy II is a film which wears its many qualities lightly.

-So we come to the most important aspect of the film, the helicopter explosion.
-Our heroes track down Prince Nuada, who unleashes a forest demon, which looks a gigantic, stick of celery with tentacles.
+So, we come to the most important aspect of the film - the helicopter explosion.
+Our heroes track down the elf prince Nuada, who unleashes a forest demon, which looks a gigantic, stick of celery with tentacles.
 Alerted to the havoc being wrought on the streets a news crew in a helicopter fly past.
 The forest demon picks up a car and hurls it at the chopper which unsurprisingly bursts into flame.

 The explosion is disappointingly brief.
-There’s no falling wreckage, no rotor blades sheering off, just a fireball which fills the screen and a cut back to events on street level.
+There’s no falling wreckage, no rotor blades sheering off, just a fireball which fills the screen.
 Come on man!
-You’ve created how world’s couldn’t you have expended just a little bit energy on this chopper fireball?
+You’ve created whole new world’s couldn’t you have expended just a little bit energy on this chopper fireball?

 Exploding helicopter innovation